-Oriel is the UK wide portal for recruitment to postgraduate medical, dental, public health and healthcare science training programmes.
+Oriel is the UK wide portal for recruitment to postgraduate medical, dental, pharmacy, public health and healthcare science training programmes.
 Oriel enables applicants to register for training, view vacancies, apply, book interviews and assessment centres and manage offers - all within a single central location.

 Creating an account

 If you already have an Oriel account you must use this and not create a separate account.

 If accessing the Oriel system for the first time, you will need to create and set up a new account.
 This should not take more than five minutes or so.
 From the main screen first select your staff group (medical and dental specialties) and then 'Account Registration'.

 It is crucially important to make sure you receive a confirmation email after registering as email will be the main method by which you are contacted through the recruitment round; emails are normally received within 15 minutes, typically much quicker, and should not be more than an hour.

 If you register your account, but have not received an email to either your inbox or spam/junk mail folders within 60 minutes of registering, please get in touch via email: email@example.com.

 Applicant registration enables you to enter information which is generic regardless of the specialty or time that you are applying.
 This information can be retained on the system to save you time when you make applications.
 Applicant registration information can be added at any time and you do not have to wait for the application period to open.
 Applicant registration covers the following areas: